Killarney Heights High School

 Years 7 to 10

 Students who have studied French in primary school continue to study French in Year 7 at either the Prior Learning level (Anglophones) or Background Speakers level (Francophones).
-All students then study 100 hours of a language in Year 8: French, Chinese or Japanese.
+All students then study 100 hours of a language in Year 8: French or Japanese.
 Within French, different classes are offered to cater to students’ level: Beginners, Prior Learning or Background Speakers.
-Students in Years 9 and 10 can elect to continue their study of one or more languages: Chinese, French, Japanese or French for Background Speakers.
+Students in Years 9 and 10 can elect to continue their study of languages: French or Japanese.

 Years 11 and 12